PansosPonso/RelPerformance/README.md

 - **file_name**: Specifies the file that contains the forecasts and the metrics.
 - **data_file**: Specifies the file that contains the price data.

+> [!NOTE]
-*This code takes <1 min for the M6 sample and <1 min for the M6+ sample, using a laptop with an AMD Ryzen 5 5600H CPU and Nvidia GeForce RTX 3050 GPU.*
+> This code takes <1 min for the M6 sample and <1 min for the M6+ sample, using a laptop with an AMD Ryzen 5 5600H CPU and Nvidia GeForce RTX 3050 GPU.

 ## Usage to generate new forecasts
 To run the models and generate the forecasts, use the following command: